stella-cervini/DataManagementAndVisualization/README.md

 2. Data Visualization part relative to the analysis and visualization of the data.
 This aspects were developed in Tableau and the final outcome can be found al this [link](https://public.tableau.com/app/profile/daniel1868/viz/DataVisualizationProject_16733838878890/InfluencerNews?publish=yes).

 More info can be be found in the reports. <br>
-The project was developed by me, @
+The project was developed by me, @simone-mattia and @danielmontalbano.